GDATASoftwareAG/AnsibleMoleculeWorkshop-Lessons/README.md

 Most of the lessons are also the target of their previous lessons.

+Please start with a new folder for every lesson.
+Don't begin to work in the lessons folders.

 * [Lesson 1](./LESSON1.md)
 * [Lesson 2](./LESSON2.md)
 * [Lesson 3](./LESSON3.md)